 Take a leaf out of Peppa’s book (you know you love her!) and pop your wellies on and go looking for those amazing muddy puddles!
 It’s a great time of year to go splashing mad and not care.
 Then return home to dry off, warm off, sit next to the fire and drink your hot chocolate.
 Mmmmmm.

 Local country parks often have events on all year round and will advertise these on their websites or social media pages.
 Keep an eye out early for any Halloween events, festive days and/or Christmas Grottoes.
 Our local country park is full of play areas, a farm, train, lake, slides, sandpits and dinosaur statues and so much more.
 They also regularly put up their big red tent and hold events inside, have face painting, clowns, stalls and birds of prey to admire.
-Halloween is a great time to visit too.
 The winter is also classed as out of season, meaning the prices are lower so get checking out what is local to you.
 Do check closing periods though as some take a break for a couple of months and re-open in the new year.

 Do you have any more to add?
 What outdoor activities do you love to get up to in the winter?